CSHL-comp-neuro-vision/website/_sources/2026/lecture_notes.md.txt

 * <a href="../_static/pdfs/movshon/lennie-movshon-2005.pdf">Lennie, P., & Movshon, J. A. (2005).
 Coding of color and form in the geniculostriate visual pathway.
 Journal of the Optical Society of America A, 22(10), 2013–2033.</a>

+* <a href="../_static/pdfs/movshon/hodgkin-huxley-1952.pdf">Hodgkin & Huxley.
+(1952).
+A Quantitative description of membrane current and its application to conduction and excitation in nerve.</a>

 <br/>

 ## E.J.
 Chichilnisky